-Explore the fascinating history of iconic establishments on the Sunset Strip
+Explore the fascinating history of the Sunset Strip

 Certain iconic establishments along the Strip may be gone, but their legacies still help shape the mystique and lore of the area.
 Without them, the Sunset Strip wouldn’t be what it is today.
 Here are several bygone places along the Strip that are not marked by plaques.
 You simply have to know where to look.

 Beyond just being one of the birthplaces of California Cuisine, the original Spago opened by Wolfgang Puck in 1982 was the preeminent celebrity watering hole for almost two decades.
 For years it hosted the famous Oscar night party held by super agent Swifty Lazar, and even after the new Spago opened in Beverly Hills in the late 1990s, the original location still retained a lot of its mystique.

 The original Spago closed in March 2001 and today it still sits empty.
 It’s a plain and drab boarded-up structure these days, though it was never that fancy to begin with.
 Still, seeing it today, tired and forgotten like so many over-the-hill screen stars, seems sad.
 With no plaque or any sort of marker, it looks like just another anonymous building.
 But it’s not.
 It’s where all the stars in the heavens once gathered.

 Located just a few doors west of the Whisky a Go Go, the London Fog was a happening 1960s nightclub most notably known as the spot where The Doors had their first regular gigs.
 They played here frequently for several months in early 1966 before leaving the Fog and taking up residency at the Whisky.
 The place where The Lizard King once prowled is now a barbershop called Like A Gentleman.

 Pandora’s Box –8118 Sunset Blvd.